-Backlinks have long been regarded as one of the key ranking signals in terms of SEO and essentially, they represent a ‘vote of confidence’ from one website to another.
+Backlinks have long been regarded as one of the key ranking signals in terms of SEO, essentially, they represent a ‘vote of confidence’ from one website to another.
 This conveys to Search Engines that a website or landing page is worth linking to, and therefore worth returning in the SERPS.

 As Google states that its primary focus is to return the best search results for users based upon their search query, it makes sense that these ‘votes of confidence’ would go someway in ensuring that the most relevant content is being returned in the SERPS.